Hay Festival Cartagena 2025

 Read more

 Greg Clark (United Kingdom) is one of the foremost international experts on urban development and globalisation.
 Author of many books and over 100 reports on cities, investment, innovation and leadership, Clark has worked on the challenges facing cities, and the strategies involved in their sustainability, evolution and prosperity.
 Global Cities: A Short History analyses the concept of the global city since antiquity, including classic metropolis such as Athens and Rome, as well as the epicentres of our globalised world such as New York, London and Singapore, while also touching on themes such as the economy, war, migration and technology.
-In conversation with Sergio Díaz-Granados.
+In conversation with Sergio Díaz-Granados, President of CAF.

 Simultaneous interpretation from English to Spanish available